 Jaap is a Microsoft MVP for Office Apps and Services.
 Jaap is an independent consultant, primarily focusing on Exchange server, Skype for Business and Office 365.

-Twenty-five years (!) ago I was working for Microsoft.
-One morning we got this message with a subject line “Why am I on this mailing list?
+25 years ago, I was working for Microsoft.
+And one morning we received a message with the subject line “Why am I on this mailing list?
 Please remove me from it.”
-From someone, followed by an email saying “Me Too!”, and another one with “Me Too!” and another one, and another one, followed by email with “People stop with the replay” multiple times.
-Before we knew it, the Exchange environment was brought to a standstill because of the enormous amount of email sent via this Distribution Group and nobody was able to send email anymore.
-It took a couple of days before the Microsoft internal IT staff had fixed this.
+This was followed by another email saying “Me Too!”, and then another “Me Too!”, and another, and another.
+These were followed by multiple emails with subject line “People stop with the reply alls”.
+Before we knew it, our Exchange environment was brought to a standstill because of the enormous amount of email sent via this Distribution Group.

 October 13, 2020, is an important date for Microsoft for a variety of reasons.
 On this date, Microsoft will stop support for their 2010 suite of products like Exchange 2010, SharePoint 2010, Office 2010, etc. In addition, Microsoft will stop basic authentication in Office 365 as outlined in their post Upcoming changes to Exchange Web Services (EWS) API for Office 365 and their follow-up post Basic Auth and Exchange Online – February 2020 Update.